 Add in the chocolate chips and gently stir.

 Preheat the oven to 350 degrees.

-Using a 2″ cookie scooper and scoop 9 balls of cookie dough on one baking sheet.
+Using a 2″ cookie scooper and scoop 9 balls of cookie dough onto one baking sheet.

-Add a pinch of course sea salt over the top of the cookie dough ball.
+Add a pinch, of course, of sea salt over the top of the cookie dough ball.

 Let the cookies sit and cool for 10 minutes.

 After making pumpkin cookies, you’ll want to keep them fresh and great tasting.
 Once they’re out of the oven and cooled:

 - Place them in a tightly sealed container.

 - After 5 days refrigerate them.

 - Freeze if there are any left after the first day.
 We highly doubt there will be.